rubinsteina13/C_INDUCTION_MOTOR_ESTIMATORS_LIB/README.md

 # INDUCTION_MACHINE_ESTIMATORS
-C-library with implementation of the Induction Motor rotor speed anf flux estomators
+C-library with implementation of the Induction Motor rotor speed anf flux estimators